cavenditti/distd/README.md

 > `blake3::hash(some_bytes)` for that sub-tree.
 This is because BLAKE3 is meant to be resistant to
 > length-extension attacks but we are not using it for MAC and will ignore the Subtree-freeness of BLAKE3

+### Design considerations
+- Items are identified by name and may have conflicting paths.
+This is because the path is the intended installation path for that item and may not be unique.

 ## TODO:
 ### Short term (first pre-release):
 - [x] ~~Implement merkle-tree computing~~